mkarthick19/Agoda-Compression/README.md

 # Compression:

-[Points 1, 2, 3]: The key challenge is, how do we handle large files satisfying all constraints such as JVM size, MaxCompressedSizeThresold etc and generate less compressed files as possible.
+[Points 1, 2, 3]: The key challenge is, how do we handle large files satisfying all constraints such as JVM size, MaxCompressedSizeThresold etc and generate less compressed files as possible?

 To handle above issues, we perform 2 levels of compression :